darlingcat8023/IELTS-Note/Speaking/Part2/Gordon Ramsay.md

 3. What business he/she does
 4. And explain why he/she is successful

+## Person-Q8: Describe a famous person you are interested in

+You should say:

+1. Who he/she is
+2. How you knew about him/her
+3. What he/she was like before he/she became famous
+4. And explain why you are interested in him/her

 ### Example

 So today, I want to talk about the famous chef Gordon Ramsay, born in England.
 He is not just a chef but also a standard in cooking.
 He has won the top award in his domain, the Michelin 3-star award.